Vedanta Resources: History

 In 2011, Vedanta acquired 58.5% controlling stake in Cairn India, India's largest private sector oil and gas company and in 2013, Sterlite Industries and Sesa Goa announced a merger.
 The merger took place in August 2013 and the consolidated group was then called Sesa Sterlite Ltd (now Vedanta Limited).
 In June 2018, Vedanta acquired 90% stake in Electrosteel Steels, a steel producer.

 In September 2018, the company announced that Anil Agarwal would be taking Vedanta Resources private on 1 October 2018.

+In 2019, Vedanta sold off the nearly 20% stake in Anglo-American it had acquired in 2017.

 In September 2025, the Vedanta Project in Odisha halted over tribal rights violation claims.

 Operations

 Copper

 Sterlite Industries (India): Sterlite is registered office headquartered in Tuticorin, Tamil Nadu, India.
 Sterlite has been a public listed company in India since 1988, and its equity shares are listed and traded on the NSE and the BSE, and are also listed and traded on the NYSE in the form of ADSs.
 Vedanta owns 53.9% of Sterlite and has management control of the company.
 Protest by Public of Tuticorin started for not following Environmental Clearance Issues.
 The Tamil Nadu Pollution Control Board (TNPCB) accused the factory of releasing noxious gas in the air.
 It said sulphur-dioxide levels had gone off the charts on the night of 23 March in the year 2013.
 It showed a reading of 2939.55 mg/cubic metre against the prescribed limit of 1250 mg/ cubic metre more people where affected by cancer and other breathing disorders but the Indian government did not take any action.

 Konkola Copper Mines: Vedanta owns 79.4% of KCM's share capital and have management control of the company.
 KCM's other shareholder is ZCCM Investment Holdings plc.
 The government of Zambia has a controlling stake in ZCCM Investment Holdings plc.

 Copper Mines of Tasmania: CMT is headquartered in Queenstown, Tasmania.
 Sterlite owns 100.0% of CMT and has management control of the company.